H-HChen/map2gazebo/README.md

 Defaults to 1 (out of 100).
  * `box_height`: Height of boxes in gazebo environment.
 Defaults to 2m.
  * `export_dir`: Directory of output mesh Default to current directory.
-The YAML file does not specify the export directory because it doesn't seem to support a value with substitution args like
-`"$(find map2gazebo)/models/map/meshes"`, which is the desired default value.
-The roslaunch `<arg>` and `<param>` tags are therefore used, but unfortunately the `<param>` tag overrides any non-default value loaded from the YAML file.
-Therefore, don't use the YAML parameter file to set a non-default export directory.
-(Let me know, or better submit a PR, if you know of a more elegant way to do this!)

 ## Installation
 NOTE: